crs4/pydoop/docs/for_dumbo_users.rst

 coding style and also includes facilities to make job running easier.
 Its author, `Klaas Bosteels
 <http://users.ugent.be/~klbostee/>`_, is also the author of the patch
 that lifted the aforementioned UTF-8 restriction from Streaming.

-This chapter is meant both as a guide for Dumbo programmers wishing to port their code to Pydoop and as a comparison between the two for Python programmers in search of the solution that best fits their MapReduce programming needs.

-The following sections refer to Dumbo version 0.21.
+However, writing Python components other than the mapper, reducer and combiner is not possible, and there is no HDFS API.
+Pydoop, on the other hand, gives you almost complete access to MapReduce components (you can write a Python RecordReader, RecordWriter and Partitioner) and to HDFS without adding much complexity.
+As an example, in this section we will show how to rewrite Dumbo's tutorial example (Dumbo version 0.21) in Pydoop.

 Counting IPs from an Apache Access Log